 Say two boys have to make individual presentations in front of the same group.
-This will be the first presentation that either of them have ever made and both of them have prepared well.
+This will be the first presentation that either of them has ever made and both of them have prepared well.

 Yet the first boy at the time of presentation gets nervous, goes blank and his presentation goes for a toss.
 Whereas the second boy is confident and makes the presentation effectively.
 Both these boys were in exactly the same situations but their emotional and behavioural response was different.

-For both the boys the activating event was facing the audience.
-For the first boy the activating event triggered a belief that I am not capable and not good enough which lead to the feeling of nervousness and poor presentation.
-For the second boy the activating event triggered a belief that I am capable and good which lead to the feeling of confidence and effective presentation.
+For both the boys, the activating event was facing the audience.
+For the first boy, the activating event triggered a belief that I am not capable and not good enough which lead to the feeling of nervousness and poor presentation.
+For the second boy, the activating event triggered a belief that I am capable and good which lead to the feeling of confidence and effective presentation.

 Once we understand our behaviour through the ABC model, in order to create a positive change in our behaviour we can add a DE to the same.